genestack/user-tutorials/source/guide/pipelines-rnaseq_include.rst

           which is further used to synthesize proteins.

-In this case, if you will use Unspliced Mapper, the reference genome would find a matching sequence in only one of the exons, while the rest of the read would not match the intron in the reference, so the read cannot be properly aligned.
+In this case, if you will use Unspliced mapper, the reference genome would find a matching sequence in only one of the exons, while the rest of the read would not match the intron in the reference, so the read cannot be properly aligned.
 When analysing RNA-seq data using unspliced aligner, the reads may be mapped to potentially novel exons, however reads spanning splice junctions are likely to remain unmapped.

-In contrast, Spliced Mappers would know not to try to align RNA-seq reads to introns, and would somehow identify possible downstream exons and try to align to those instead ignoring introns altogether.
-Taking this into account, we recommend you use Spliced Mapping applications to analyse RNA-seq data.
+In contrast, Spliced mappers would know not to try to align RNA-seq reads to introns, and would somehow identify possible downstream exons and try to align to those instead ignoring introns altogether.
+Taking this into account, we recommend you use Spliced mapping applications to analyse RNA-seq data.

-On Genestack, you will find two spliced aligners - Spliced Mapping with Tophat2 and Spliced Mapping to Transcriptome with STAR.
+On Genestack, you will find two spliced aligners - "Spliced mapping with Tophat2" and "Spliced mapping to transcriptome with STAR".

 ..
 TODO: Add a forum post on the differences between the two spliced mappers and paste a link on it here.